-We help clients make decisions with enhanced confidence, because these decisions can be grounded in facts from the market, customers, competitors and suppliers.
+We help clients make decisions with enhanced confidence.
+Decisions that are grounded in facts from the market, customers, competitors and suppliers are destined to be more successful.
 We deliver action-oriented research designed to identify tangible ways to accelerate growth.

 Examples of the strategic growth decisions we contribute to: